wzsamuels/ts-nextjs/posts/web-hosting.md

 ## Thanks for Tuning In

 This is the first in a series of blog posts explaining some of the less technical aspects of web design and development.
+My goal is to demystify

+## What Happens

+## But I Got This Big Bill...

 ## What If Everything Was Just a File?